alex-ross/alex-ross.github.io/_posts/2015-06-22-create-and-apply-git-patch-files.md

 an USB-stick to someone that will apply it in the main repository.

-Let's assume that you and me are two awesome people in a train without internet and a really good project idea.
+Let's assume that you and me are two awesome people in a train without internet and we have a really good project idea.
 We are going to write a story together using Git.

 ## Let me start by creating the first chapter